The Who, What, Where, When and Sometimes, Why.

 Most breast cancers occur after menopause.
 Any weight you gain before menopause may be carried into your postmenopausal years, so it’s important to maintain a healthy weight throughout your life.

-Learn more about body weight, weight gain and breast cancer.
+Learn more about body weight, weight gain and breast cancer risk.

 Alcohol